| B. Issue of Sheltons' Salary and Alleged Linda Shelton Royalty. With respect to the wages earned by the Sheltons, Danny Shelton

 afternoon they usually participate in a religious revival where

 gospel music is played and testimonials are shared.
 TT 130-31.
+Danny and Linda's involvement in religious instruction and

 education is not limited to their weekend travels.
 Both Sheltons